 Aside from cheering on a Boston sports team, you can also take a 1 hour walking tour of historic Fenway Park or visit The Sports Museum at the Garden.
 The Garden also occasionally offers behind-the-scenes tours, but only between sports seasons.

-Boston has a reputation for being a world-class center for learning with its many schools, hospitals + museums.
+Boston has a reputation for being a world-class center for learning with its many schools, hospitals, and museums.
 Ever since I was a child, my favorite museum has been the Museum of Science.
 The Museum of Science is filled with tons of hands-on exhibits and experiences.
 There’s even a butterfly conservatory!

 The Boston Public Library is the second largest library in the US (with the Library of Congress coming in first).
-The main branch is located in Copley Square, with 24 branches scattered throughout the city.
+The main branch is located in the heart of Copley Square, with 24 branches scattered throughout the city.

-At the Boston Public Library includes not just books, but also rare manuscripts + artifacts, art, musical scores, documents, movies + more.
-The Boston Public Library also hosts a variety of free events throughout the year + also offers a limited number of free museum passes to members.
+At the Boston Public Library includes not just books, but also rare manuscripts and artifacts, art, musical scores, documents, and movies.
+The Boston Public Library also hosts a variety of free events throughout the year and also offers a limited number of free museum passes to members.

 Not far from the main branch of the Boston Public Library, is the Mary Baker Eddy Library.
 The Mary Baker Eddy Library is home to the research and writings of Mary Baker Eddy, founder of Christian Science, as well as the Mapparium, a 3-story stained glass globe.

 Over in Dorcester, next to the University of Massachusetts’ Boston campus, is the John F. Kennedy Presidential Library and Museum.
-This library houses books, papers + other materials from former US President, John F. Kennedy, as well as a collection on Ernest Hemingway.
+This library houses books, papers, and other materials from former US President, John F. Kennedy, as well as a collection on Ernest Hemingway.